Rethinking Workplace Fitness – Wherever Your Employees Are

 Not Just for Big Corporations Anymore

-When it comes to the new era of employee fitness, you don’t have to be a Fortune 500 or Silicone Valley tech giant to offer the very best fitness offerings to your employees anymore.
+When it comes to the new era of employee fitness, you don’t have to be a Fortune 500 or Silicon Valley tech giant to offer the very best fitness offerings to your employees anymore.
 Getting started with a digital, on-demand fitness package takes hours or days compared to the weeks or months of starting or developing an on-site fitness facility.
-If you’re interested in an on-site digital offering for employees and/or Fitness OnDemand’s streaming portfolio of 1,000 classes and specialty workouts, talk with one of our team today to get a custom consult started for your business.
+If you’re interested in an on-site digital offering for employees and/or Fitness OnDemand’s streaming portfolio of 1,000 classes and specialty workouts, talk with a member of our team today to get a custom consult started for your business.